TanmayKumar-EngStud/myGolang-MongoDB/README.md

 <img src="https://www.vhv.rs/dpng/d/211-2119308_transparent-mongodb-png-mongodb-update-one-collection-golang.png" align="right"
      alt="GoLang img didn't loaded :(" width="120" >

-The task is to develop a basic version of aInstagram.
-You are only required to develop the API for the system.
-Below are the details.
 Aim is to Design and Develop an **HTTP**, **JSON**, **API** capable of the following operations,<br>
-Moreover the conditions that I was able to fulfil up I have marked them as well.

 * Create A User
   * [X] Should Be a POST request